gto76/python-cheatsheet/README.md

 Bytes
 -----
-**Bytes object is immutable sequence of single bytes.
+**Bytes object is an immutable sequence of single bytes.
 Mutable version is called 'bytearray'.**

 ```python
 <bytes> = b'<str>'